edbertw/ENGG1340/README.md

 - iostream = I/O operations
 - sstream = string input for menu and interface
 - string = string text and manipulations

+EXECUTION INSTRUCTIONS:
+Since we will also be providing a makefile for efficiency purposes, simply do make Test to compile all of the targets and its dependencies and run the program.
+You can do make clean to remove any targets that have been made after compilation.